How Oregonians Get, and Share, News & Information

 Across the community assessments we’ve conducted so far, a set of common themes emerged:

 Social media and peer networks dominate but divide: Across communities, residents report that information flows fastest through Facebook groups and word of mouth, even as accuracy varies.
-Private Facebook groups and SMS text chains are often the first stop for “what just happened” items, which signals both a strong community connection and a verification gap that local outlets struggle to fill.
+Private Facebook groups and SMS text chains are often the first stop for “what just happened” items, which shows both a strong sense of community and the difficulty of knowing what information is accurate.

-Local outlets are valued, but capacity limits consistency and breadth: Residents appreciate the role of legacy or independent local news outlets and many want them to succeed; yet, they describe thin staffing and a limited update cadence.
-In several communities, participants highlighted inconsistencies in the local outlet’s coverage and the lack of a single, go-to platform.
+Local outlets are valued, but capacity limits consistency and breadth: Residents appreciate the role of legacy or independent local news outlets and many want them to succeed; yet, they describe thin staffing and a limited number of timely updates.
+In several communities, participants noted the lack of a single, trusted platform where they could reliably find updates on events, how local decisions are being made, and opportunities to get involved.
 In others, respondents asked for stronger coordination among institutions to reduce duplication and fill gaps.

-Libraries and schools are civic anchors: Libraries consistently emerge as key hubs for reliable information, community connection, and inclusive participation, though many are under-resourced to sustain engagement.
+Libraries and schools are reliable community spaces: Libraries consistently emerge as key hubs for reliable information, community connection, and inclusive participation, though many are under-resourced to sustain engagement.
 Schools are also key channels to reach families and younger audiences.
 In many of our community collaborations, our library partners were central to survey design and distribution as well as in-person engagement.
 Connecting with high schools and other educational institutions was crucial in elevating youth perspectives and platform preferences.

 Language access and representation remain critical: Where linguistic and cultural diversity is high, residents ask for bilingual resources, short video explainers, and platform-specific content that meets them where they are.
 Our findings in Salem emphasize Spanish-language materials, youth-friendly formats, and partnerships that turn information into participation.
 Hermiston participants pointed to the value of expanded Spanish content in city and community communications.